ajcuddeback/ajcuddeback/README.md

 # About Me

-💻 I am a Full-Stack Software Engineer specializing in MERN/MEAN stack, MySQL, Java, and Python.
+💻 I am a Full-Stack Software Engineer specializing in MERN/MEAN stack, PostgreSQL, Java, and Python.

 <br />